w3f/polkadot-wiki/docs/maintain/kusama/maintain-guides-how-to-validate-kusama.md

 /usr/bin/polkadot
 ```

-:::info By default, the Polkadot systemd service is disabled.
+:::info By default, the Polkadot systemd service is disabled

 To start the service, run